 This book was hysterical, debunking the myths perpetrated by Victorian romance novels.
 I intended to read a little bit each day, but it fell by the wayside, ironically favouring romance novels.

 So this book I purchased because I found the title compelling, not knowing that this is some intense poetry.
 I found moving and relatable what I read, but I had to take a break from all the emotional intensity and a little heartbreak.

 by Tessa Bailey

 Another book I picked up because of its cover.
-To be perfectly honest I’ve read bits and pieces of this book, in the incorrect order, just never when I’m in the right mood.
-It still remains on the nightstand/book cart because it’s super cute and one of my favourite tropes.
+To be perfectly honest, I’ve read bits and pieces of this book in the incorrect order, just never when I’m in the right mood.
+It remains on the nightstand/book cart because it’s super cute and one of my favourite tropes.

 by Jasmine Guillory

 I read her first book (The Wedding Date) and loved it.
-So when COVID-19 lockdown started I borrowed it from my public library’s app, but forgot about it.
-So unfortunately it was returned for me.
+So when the COVID-19 lockdown started, I borrowed it from my public library’s app but forgot about it.
+So, unfortunately, it was returned for me.